Skip to main content

 When does the application disable or revoke user access?

 Once a user is removed from the client's identity provider SSO group through the utilisation of the SCIM protocol, they are marked for deactivation in Lawvu.
-Please note the above limitations if JIT is used, where a user cannot be disabled in Lawvu.
+Please note the above limitations if JIT is used, where a user cannot be deactivated in Lawvu.

 Following de-provisioning or manual disabling of a user's account, are users retained within the system?